Return to the Old San Francisco Steak House

 We realized that the piano player was also the flambé cook, so we rushed to order our dessert before he was cut loose.
 Tableside flambé service had long ago been done away with (again, in the interest of safety) and a permanent flambé station had been built.
 I was told they didn’t have the Cherries Jubilee, so Mrs. Pribble and I shared an order of Strawberries Flambé and Mat ordered the Bananas Foster.
 One of the downsides of having these desserts prepared away from the table is that they can still only be prepared one at a time, yet the waiter is likely to want to serve the whole table at once.
 So, our Strawberries Flambé was cooked first and by the time it got to us, it had mostly melted into a creamy, goopy mess.
 Sigh.
 Still, it was tasty.
 Mat, who had chatted it up with the piano player while the flambés were being cooked, shared with me the recipe changes that had occurred since when we had learned to flambé.
 I can’t say that I agreed with any of them.
 Since when does orange liqueur take the place of fresh juice squeezed from an orange?

 After dessert, I had a chance to visit and reminisce with Bernice and Pam.
-The names and memories poured out of us: Bob Van Hattum, Tim, Les, Clint (the Vans-wearing bartender who went off to stunt man school in Hollywood and was killed in an airplane accident), Larry the mumbler, Irene and her sister, Becky and her sister, big Becky (Ford EXP), Rebecca (Boo) and Quita, Lynn, Blue, Simon and Jeff (the stoner busboy), Jeff Rasmussen, Jeff Holden, Lori (Planet X), Laurie, Brenda and Tony, Cathi Ball, Judith, Misty, the expo guy on speed, Carlos, the white busboys, the breakdancing busboys, the Mexican busboys, Edwardo, Ed Mancuso, the Anderson twins, John Anderson, and my close friends - Mat Farabee, Charles Braden, Wes Mau, and Rob Booth.
+The names and memories poured out of us: Bob Van Hattum, Tim, Les, Clint (the Vans-wearing bartender who went off to stunt man school in Hollywood and was killed in an airplane accident), Larry the mumbler, Irene and her sister, Becky and her sister, big Becky (Ford EXP), Rebecca (Boo) and Quita, Lynn, Blue, Simon and Jeff (the stoner busboys), Jeff Rasmussen, Jeff Holden, Lori (Planet X), Laurie, Brenda and Tony, Cathi Ball, Judith, Misty, the expo guy on speed, Carlos, the white busboys, the breakdancing busboys, the Mexican busboys, Edwardo, Ed Mancuso, the Anderson twins, John Anderson, and my close friends – Mat Farabee, Charles Braden, Wes Mau, and Rob Booth.
 These names were still only scratching the surface.
 Besides, every name unpacks even more memories of not only things we did at the steak house, but things we did outside the steak house as well.
 Somehow, I feel like I packed a lifetime of memories into barely four years.
 I’ll have to talk more about those some other time.

 Bernice and Pam also knew where a lot of people were and how they were doing.
 They said a lot of folks had come back when they heard the OSF was going to close.
 A lot of swingers came back to swing one last time.
 That was comforting to hear.
-Even better was hearing about all of the couples who met at the OSF and were still together: Jim and Cheri, Kevin and Sherri, Rob and Michelle, and several others.
+Even better was hearing about all of the couples who met at the OSF and were still together: Jim and Cheri, Kevin and Sherrie, Rob and Michelle, and several others.
 Somehow, between all the sex, drugs, and rock & roll (and there was a lot of that), there was true, lasting romance to be found there.
 Pam said the best thing to me, though.
-After we had talked for a long time, she said, “I have been here all along, so I can tell you that you’re not mistaken - those were the good old days.
+After we had talked for a long time, she said, “I have been here all along, so I can tell you that you’re not mistaken – those were the good old days.
 It has never been better.”

 We had been the only table for a couple of hours.
 It was almost one o’clock in the morning.
 The piano player was gone and canned music played through the PA.
 Our waiter had long since gone home, but Pam kept our water glasses full and they left the lights down for us.
 Usually, they gave customers a brand new souvenir glass, but they had run out and so our actual glasses were boxed up, sugar still on the rims.
 Pam offered us a beautiful chocolate cake, but we were full.
 Then she gave us copies of a book, The Legend of Gussie Lee, which had been published in 2000.
 The few staff remaining were quietly closing out tickets and counting their cash.
 I felt myself unwilling to stand up from the table.
 I was looking for any way to stall.
 But finally, there was nothing else and with a deep sigh, I stood.
 My wife wanted me to blow out the candle on the table, but it was too Tennessee Williams for me and I would have none of it.
 I hugged Pam one last time and we walked out under the Hurry Slowly sign over the front door.
 The doors creaked, first the inner, then the outer.

 A brilliantly written story that has captured valuable time from my work day, but even exceedingly more valuable time from my past.
 I too worked at OSF, but in Dallas.
-I loved every minute of it: I was gagged and thrown into the laundry bin as a prank, but “forgotten” due to the sudden “rush”; I stole a new bottle of Black Label JD and a 100lb block of cheese to spite the new security cameras (never got caught), my tips increased in relation to the height of my flambé cooking; I witnessed major fights after Dallas Cowboy games which introduced a new use for the cheese board; I witnessed mafia deals go down before and after the doors opened; I saw a choking fat man expel a large bite of steak 20 yards a mock speed after being Heimliched by a “doctor in the house”.
+I loved every minute of it: I was gagged and thrown into the laundry bin as a prank, but “forgotten” due to the sudden “rush”; I stole a new bottle of Black Label JD and a 100lb block of cheese to spite the new security cameras (never got caught), my tips increased in relation to the height of my flambé cooking; I witnessed major fights after Dallas Cowboy games which introduced a new use for the cheese board; I witnessed mafia deals go down before and after the doors opened; I saw a choking fat man expel a large bite of steak 20 yards a mock speed after being Heimliched by a “doctor in the houseâ€.
 So many more memories to occupy my day and most not fit for print.

 Thank you, Mr. Pribble, for stirring the memories with a brilliantly written farewell to OSF and adding more color to an oldie but goodie chapter of my life.
 I can almost taste the banana foster and smell the burning liquor.
 Ahhhhh. ~kk